sboursault/spring-catchall-poc/README.md

 * async messages with rabbitMQ

 Yet to come:
-* monitoring with grafana to inspect behaviors under load tests
+* monitoring with grafana to inspect behaviors under load tests (see also promotheus)
+* APM monitoring (javamelody, scouter, Pinpoint, inspectIT ?)
 * uri and model versionning
 * improved hateoas discoverability
 * decouple storage representation from the one exposed